Favourited 171 times

 Weekends are mostly free time.
 Weekends can be completely free if you decide to go away somewhere.
 If you are here, then weekends are free time other than sharing basic animal and household tasks (just as you would need to do on a weekend at your own home).

 For accommodation we have 2 indoor bedrooms, and a cob and strawbale cottage.
-We also have some tents tall enough to stand up in, with beds, and electricity connected for a light and devices.
-And a semi-outdoor sleeping platform.

 This place is for people who share our commitment to simple, joyous, frugal living.
 This is not the place for using an electric hair dryer, synthetic chemical body care products, or for industrial junk food.
 We have good food here, and the whole point of this place is to live lightly, by living from our own surrounds.